UCL-Biosciences/Biosciences-Computational-Training/workshops/W5_HPCs_UCL/README.md

 Then we will look at [job scripts](https://github-pages.arc.ucl.ac.uk/hpc-intro/13-scheduler/index.html), which is how we tell the cluster what we want to do.

 Now, we will submit the python code we wrote in week 1 as a job.
-First, [convert the notebook to a python file](https://code.visualstudio.com/docs/python/jupyter-support-py#_convert-jupyter-notebooks-to-python-code-file).
-If you are working from the command line, make sure you are in the project home folder and have the correct path:
+First, convert the notebook to a python file:

-` jupyter nbconvert --to python workshops/W4_AI_LLMs_ML/W4_ML_demo.ipynb`
+- Install the Visual Studio Code Jupyter extension.
+Makes it easier to work with Jupyter notebooks, including providing easy option to convert notebooks to scripts (or PDFs or htmls).
+Open the extensions tab (via the icon on the panel on the left or press `Ctrl/Command + Shift + X`).
+Search for "Jupyter" and install it.
+- Open the notebook (`.ipynb`) file you want to run as a job.
+At the top, under the file tabs, it says "+ Code + Markdown | Outline ...".
+Click on the `...` > `Export` > `Python Script`.
+Save the python script.
+- Don't forget to add the python script to your github repo - use the VSC github extension to add, commit and push the `.py` file!

 Have a look at the python (`.py`) file - how is it different to the notebook?
 Why would these differences be needed in order to submit the code as a job on an HPC?